 We also have strong relationships with the AMA (WA), WA General Practice Education and Training (WAGPET), Health Service Providers, Rural Health West and many others.

-Our governance structure ensures advice from communities, clinicians and consumers directs Board decisions on prioritising, linking and funding primary care services.
+Our governance structure ensures advice from communities, clinicians and consumers informs Board and operational priorities.

 Perth North and Perth South PHNs have clinical and community advisory councils that meet four times per year.

-These councils and committees report through to the Strategic Engagement Advisory Committee, a Board sub-committee, and the Strategic Aboriginal Health & Wellbeing Advisory Group.
+These councils and committees report through to the Strategic Engagement Advisory Committee, a Board sub-committee.

-These groups consist of clinicians, community members and consumers, as well as medical administrators and hospital executives.
+These groups consist of clinicians, community members and consumers, as well as Health Service executives.
 Together they provide operational guidance and advise our Board on setting strategic priorities.
 They also assist us in progressing our health priorities.